derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-Linux.md

   ```
   compartment_ocid = "Compartment OCID"
   ```

 - The last piece of information we need to provide about your OCI tenant is the private key corresponding to the public API key you uploaded to the OCI console previously.
 Provide the path the the private key file on **line 5**.
-Note that your path may differ from the example given below.
-Note that your path may differ from the example given below.
+Note that _your path may differ_ from the example given below.
 Your public key was created as a first task in Step 3, and the location of your oci_api_key.pem file can be determined from how you completed those instructions.

   ```
-  private_key_path = "/Users/oracle/.oci/oci_api_key.pem"
+  private_key_path = "/Users/your-local-username/.oci/oci_api_key.pem"
   ```

 - The rest of the terraform.tfvars file controls the parameters used when creating your Kubernetes cluster.
 You can control how many OCPUs each node receives, whether nodes should be virtual machines or bare metal instances, how many availability domains to use, and more.
 We will modify three of the lines in the remainder of the file.